dddddppppp/breakout_apocalypse/README.md

 # breakout_apocalypse
-silly videogame about the ends of the world
+silly videogame about the <i>ends</i> of the world

+all notes are in game.js